replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

     replicated channel inspect lab18-helm-charts
 As part of this lab, you were provided with the IP address of a Virtual Machine.
 Log in using `ssh kots@{IP-Address}` using the IP address provided.
 The password will be provided during this lab.

-Once you are on the terminal, copy the "Embedded Cluster" install command from the channel (`lab18-helm-charts`).
+Once you are on the terminal, use the the "Embedded Cluster" install command from the `replicated channel inspect` command you ran about.
 It should look like
 ```
 curl -sSL https://k8s.kurl.sh/YOUR-APP-NAME-lab18-helm-charts | sudo bash
 ```